-The static overcurrent threshold can be programmed individually for each output in two levels to adapt low duty cycle dimming and a variety of loads.
+The static overcurrent threshold can be programmed individually for each output in 2 levels in order to adapt low duty cycle dimming and a variety of loads.
 The CSNS recopy factor and OCLO threshold depend on OCLO and ACM settings.